procedural-build/sustainabilitytool-docs/content/1. User Guidance/1.1 Admin/1_Admin.md

 4. You can then use the two boxes to input your indicator target and./or threshold

 Note: The tool will automatically pick up whether ‘good’ performance is being above or below the target value (i.e. do you want to be above a certain limit or stay below it).
-If the Red/Amber Threshold value is set higher than the Target value, then the Tool will automatically know that you want your project to have metric scores below the target vale
+If the Red/Amber Threshold value is set higher than the Target value, then the Tool will automatically know that you want your project to have metric scores below the target value.

-### Editing Targets and Thresholds

-TBC

-## Templates

-TBC

-### Creating templates

-TBC

-### Using templates

-TBC

-### Editing templates

-TBC